alissatroiano/MS-1/README.md

 * [Mobile Wireframe](wireframes//mobilewireframe.png)

-After starting the project and getting a better feel for the desired outcome, the developer made a second round of more detailed, high-fidelity wireframes.
+After starting the project and getting a better feel for the desired outcome, the developer made the second round of more detailed, high-fidelity wireframes.

 These wireframes guided the remainder of the development process.